w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene02](script_images/Scene02.png)
 * Spoken:
    - To constantly control the quality of (his) plants (he) is willing to install humidity and temperature sensors, and a sprinkler system.
-       - Alt: To better control quality, the winemaker is willing to install humidity and temperature sensors, and a sprinkler system.
+       - Alt (OK): To better control quality, the winemaker is willing to install humidity and temperature sensors, and a sprinkler system.
 * Staging:
    - Keep zooming in, stop on a closeup of some grapes on the vine
    - Show addition of sensors and sprinkler system